ingridscience

 In the space heater and hair dryer, the hot metal warms air, then the hot air is blown out with a fan.

-The metal in the kettle heats the water above it.
+The metal coil inside the kettle is heated by electricity, which heats the water above it.

 The incandescent light bulb is designed to produce light, and works when electricity passes through a thin wire inside the bulb.
 The wire heats up an emits light, but also a lot of heat.
 Incandescent bulbs are not efficient for their purpose as only 5% of the energy emitted is as light - the rest is heat, hence the the conversion to other kinds of light bulbs (fluorescent, now LED).